 Our third certification comes from the Rainforest Alliance.
 It is an international organization intended to help conserve biodiversity in coffee-producing regions.
 They work on a number of levels from farmers to businesses and consumers to shift practices towards more environmentally sustainable systems.

 Bolivia Peaberry, Brazil Santana Estate Peaberry, Colombian Supremo, Costa Rica Original, Costa Rica Peaberry, Costa Rica Tarrazu Dark Roast Reserve, El Salvador, El Salvador Peaberry, Guatemala Geisha, Jamaica Blue Mountain Clifton Mountain Estate, Nicaragua Matagalpa Coffee, Sumatra Mandheling, Sumatra Mandheling Reserve, and Sumatran Gayo.

-If you’re into gourmet coffee, chances are you’ve heard some vague praises for coffee being shade grown.
-This certification ensures that your beans are not only being grown under natural canopy, but also that the trees providing it continue to provide a habitat for the local wildlife.
+If you’re into gourmet coffee, chances are you’ve heard some vague praises for coffee being shade-grown.
+This certification ensures that your beans are not only being grown under a natural canopy but also that the trees providing it continue to provide a habitat for the local wildlife.

 This certification tends to come with some of the same expectations as an organic cert.
 This kind of preservation allows ecosystems to provide natural pest control, fertilization, and soil conservation.

 Colombian Supremo, Colombian Supremo Decaf, Costa Rica Original, Costa Rica Peaberry, Costa Rica Reserve, Nicaragua Matagalpa, Sumatra Mandheling, Sumatra Mandheling Reserve, Toraja Sulawesi.